 Yes!
-You can visit us to take a tour of UniHall by booking a day and time at firstname.lastname@example.org.
+You can visit us to take a tour of UniHall by booking online at a time that suits you.

 If you can’t physically visit us then you can take a virtual room tour on the website.
 Just click on the room type you would like to see from our main rooms page.

 To help get you started with your packing we've listed some recommended items to bring with you: